rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

 .. js:function:: applyRichTextEditorConfig(unitId, section, config)

+	:param String unitId:

+	.. raw:: html

-	:param String unitId: The id of the unit
+		The id of the unit
+	:param String section:

+	.. raw:: html

-	:param String section: The name of the section
+		The name of the section
+	:param Object config:

+	.. raw:: html

-	:param Object config: The RichTextEditor config object which will be merged with the default config
+		The RichTextEditor config object which will be merged with the default config